-These are the questions a lot of organisations have been facing, so it's only fair to think: What will happen to the corporate office?
+These are the questions many organizations have been facing, so it's only fair to think: What will happen to the corporate office?
 Will they slowly disappear?

-It's unlikely offices are going anywhere for now, but they will certainly need to evolve.
-For many, it's likely the office will become part of a wider workplace ecosystem one of the many options of physical spaces that, together with technology and processes, help to create the whole picture of working life.

-But if we've successfully worked from

-home for a year or more, why exactly should we be back in the office at all?
-This is the question a lot of employees will be asking, and the organisations may have to work hard to give a good answer.
+It's unlikely offices are going anywhere for now, but they will undoubtedly need to evolve.
+For many, it's likely the office will become part of a broader workplace ecosystem one of the many options of physical spaces that, together with technology and processes, help create the whole picture of working life.
+But if we've successfully worked from home for a year or more, why exactly should we be back in the office at all?
+This is the question many employees will be asking, and the organizations may have to work hard to give a good answer.
 Even a hybrid model might have people scratching their heads asking why they would travel in at all, to simply sit at a desk all day and do exactly what could have been done from the comforts of their own home.